gausby/ecoule/documentation/building-an-ecoute-data-handler.md

         // `foo` to `'bar'` on the current data entry.

         // return done without arguments when done.
 If an error is
-        // passed in it terminate the entire Écoute process. return done();
+        // passed in it terminate the entire Écoule process. return done();
     };